JacKaL37/cogmate/docs/notes/prompt-manager.md

   - might keep these separate on the interface, I dunno
 - Mix-in Prompts, which are all appended to the system prompt additively.
   - using a searchable checkbox system (tags and search, blah blah)
-  - should be able to specify order...
+    - ^ should be able to specify order...
+  - e.g.: "Values: socratic yadda yadda", "Personality: you're a yadda yadda", "Current Task: work with the user to yadda yadda"